Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 ## Download demo

-The demo solution doesn't require any prerequisites — no message queue or database to install, just Visual Studio.
-To get started, download the solution, extract the archive, and then open the **RetailDemo.sln** file.
+The solution doesn't have any prerequisites — no message queue or database to install, just a compatible IDE.
+To get started, download the solution, extract the files, and then open the **RetailDemo.sln** file.

 downloadbutton